Asia shares extend rally, pound bewildered by politics

 SYDNEY (Reuters) - Asian shares sought to rally for a third session on Tuesday as hopes for upbeat corporate earnings buoyed Wall Street, while several high-profile resignations from Britain’s government kept sterling on the defensive.

-MSCI’s broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS put on 0.2 percent in early trade, adding to a 1.3 percent rise on Monday.
+MSCI’s broadest index of Asia-Pacific shares outside Japan put on 0.2 percent in early trade, adding to a 1.3 percent rise on Monday.

-Sentiment has been soothed by a bounce in Chinese shares which saw Shanghai blue chips .CSI300 climb 2.8 percent on Monday for the biggest daily jump since August 2016.
+Sentiment has been soothed by a bounce in Chinese shares which saw Shanghai blue chips climb 2.8 percent on Monday for the biggest daily jump since August 2016.

 Both the Dow and S&P 500 boasted their biggest gains in more than a month overnight, as bank shares jumped ahead of earnings reports later this week.
-The S&P banks index .SPXBK posted its sharpest rise since March 26.
+The S&P banks index posted its sharpest rise since March 26.

 The story in currency markets was all about political capers in London.